timlrx/tailwind-nextjs-starter-blog/README.md

 draft (optional)
 summary (optional)
-images (optional, if none provided defaults to socialBanner in siteMetadata config)
+images (optional, if none provided defaults to socialBanner in siteMetadata config) authors (optional list which should correspond to the file names in `data/authors`.
+Uses `default` if none is specified) layout (optional list which should correspond to the file names in `data/layouts`)
 ```

 Here's an example of a post's frontmatter: